w3f/polkadot-wiki/docs/learn/learn-staking.md

 The bags-list pallet is designed to be self-maintaining, with minimal effort from the blockchain, making it extremely scalable.
 Let us explore the sorting functionality of the bags list with an example.
 In the bags list below, there are 8 nodes (corresponding to 8 accounts with staked funds) placed in 3 bags.
-It can be observed that the list of nodes within the bags are arranged based on their insertion order and not based on the number of tokens bonded.
+It can be observed that the list of nodes within the bags is arranged based on their insertion order and not based on the number of tokens bonded.
 For instance, the nodes in bag 1 are arranged in this order: 15 → 12 → 19.